Exercise and Diabetes – Guidelines and Effects on Blood Sugar

 Exercise is an important part of diabetes management, and it’s helpful to know the different recommendations for exercise and diabetes.

 Whether you have type 1 diabetes, type 2 diabetes, or another form of diabetes, exercise has likely been recommended at some point.
 And both experienced athletes and beginners to exercise need to understand the effects of exercise and diabetes.
+Exercise plays an important role in helping to maintain stable blood sugar levels within recommended ranges, and in lower blood sugar levels over time.

 Blood sugar and exercise: how do they impact each other?